 A disability-related to pregnancy exists when:

-- in the opinion of her health care provider,
+- in the opinion of your health care provider,

-- the employee is unable to perform one or more essential job functions of her position,
+- you are unable to perform one or more essential job functions of your position,

-At around week 36 of the pregnancy, it is very common for women to begin to experience issues that can rise to the level of a disability.
-Employers can ask employees for written medical certification from their doctor confirming that they have a disability.10
+In our experience, we see female employees begin to experience issues that can rise to the level of a disability at around week 36 of their pregnancy.
+Employers can ask you for written medical certification from your doctor confirming that you have a disability.3

-There are many different types of issues that may cause pregnant employees to be unable to perform their job.
-Some of the most common examples are:
+There are many different types of issues that may cause you to be unable to perform your job.
+Some of the most common examples we see are:

 - severe morning sickness,